kingjinho/notes_os/ch3.process_and_thread/README.md

     b = (int*)malloc(sizeof(int)*50);
     free(b)
 ```
-- variable a is set in data area while size of b is not set
+- variable is set in data area while size of b is not set
 - when reaching malloc(), that's where size of b is set and get space in memory
 - **variable a takes space whether it is use or not, and resides until process ends**
 - **variable b, on the other hand can be freed when it is unnecessary**

+### 2.1 exit() system call
+- why using exit()?
+    - To notify parent process that work is done
+    - All process has parent-child relationship
+        - to make easier to retrieve resource
+    - By using exit(), parent process retrieve resources quicker

+### 2.2 wait() system call
+- problem with exit() process
+    - parent process can finish earlier than the child
+    - in this case, resources allocated to child process is not retrieved
+    - this is called orphan process
+    - result in waste of resource
+- to prevent this waste, OS use wait()
+    - parent process waits until child finishes, and then proceed